It's enough to make it one of our most highly anticipated games of 2020 - read on to find out everything we know so far.

 At Gamescom 2019 we were also treated to footage of the A-Day Prologue, an opening tutorial in which you get to grips with the unique powers of key Avengers as they battle Taskmaster.

-What will the gameplay be like?
+What is the gameplay like?

 The game can be played alone, but there's also online co-op with up to four players on some missions.
-The whole game will be playable single-player, with every mission driving the narrative forward to some degree, but while some missions let you team up with friends and pick any heroes you please, other 'Hero Missions' are solo-only and lock you into specific heroes to drive the core story forwards.
+The whole game is playable single-player, with every mission driving the narrative forward to some degree, but while some missions let you team up with friends and pick any heroes you please, other 'Hero Missions' are solo-only and lock you into specific heroes to drive the core story forwards.

-As stated on the game's Twitter page, Marvel's Avengers will have an "ever-expanding universe" with a growing number of customisable heroes and locations.
+Marvel's Avengers will have an "ever-expanding universe" with a growing number of customisable heroes and locations.
 The key point is that, unlike other service-based games, all future heroes and locations will be free to download, and there won't be any loot crates either - though cosmetics like new costumes will be available to purchase.

-In addition to costumes there will be gear drops (with no cosmetic effect), with both rarity and power levels to each piece of gear, in addition to a crafting system for new gear.
+In addition to costumes there are gear drops (with no cosmetic effect), with both rarity and power levels to each piece of gear, in addition to a crafting system for new gear.
 There are also multiple skill trees for each hero, letting you build them out and optimise them to play the way you prefer - making Thor a tanky melee combatant or a hovering AoE ranged assault platform.

 - Black Widow